-the -fold Cartesian product in Top of the real line with itself where is some natural number (possibly zero).
-Space with its standard topology (and sometimes smooth structure) is also called real -dimensional space (distinguish from “real -dimensional vector space” which is only isomorphic to it as a vector space).
+This definition is silent on which category the real line is being considered as an object of.
+For instance, if is regarded as a topological space (hence an object in the category Top), then the topology on is Euclidean topology the real line with itself where is some natural number.
+Another possibility is to regard as a smooth manifold (hence an object in the category Diff).
+The Cartesian space with its standard topology (and sometimes smooth structure) is also called real -dimensional space (distinguish from “real -dimensional vector space” which is only isomorphic to it as a vector space).

 Cartesian spaces carry plenty of further canonical structure: